phaubertin/jinue/doc/syscalls/destroy.md

 ## Errors

-* JINUE_EBADF if the specified target process descriptor is invalid, or does not refer to a process, or is closed.
+* JINUE_EBADF if the specified target process descriptor is invalid or is already closed.
-* JINUE_EBADF if the specified source descriptor is invalid or is closed.
-* JINUE_EBADF if the specified destination descriptor is already in use.
+* JINUE_EPERM is the descriptor does not have sufficient permissions.